 With an overall Selfie score of 86 points, the OnePlus 7 Pro front camera cannot match the very best devices, but still puts in a very decent performance and comes in just below the top group in our DxOMark Selfie ranking.
 We liked its good exposure and color in most conditions, but the OnePlus really stands out for flash performance, making it a great option for shooting selfies in very dark conditions that require additional illumination.

-On the downside, the quite narrow depth of field of the OnePlus’s fixed-focus lens can be a limitation when shooting group portraits or with a selfie stick, and noise is more intrusive under indoor lighting and in low light than for the best competitors.
+On the downside, the quite shallow depth of field of the OnePlus’s fixed-focus lens can be a limitation when shooting group portraits or with a selfie stick, and noise is more intrusive under indoor lighting and in low light than for the best competitors.
 Video footage shows many of the same exposure and color characteristics as the 7 Pro’s still images.
 Stabilization is good for walking motion, but noise in low light is again an issue.

 It depends on your individual requirements when determining if the 7 Pro front camera is the best option for you, but one thing is certain: its pop-up design it helps free up display space and makes the OnePlus stand out from the crowd.